-The Company's operations are subject to environmental regulation in all of the jurisdictions in which it operates.
-Such legislation covers a wide array of matters, including waste disposal, protection of the environment, worker safety, mine development, land and water use, the protection of endangered and protected species among others.
+The Company's operations are subject to environmental regulation in all of the jurisdictions in which the Company operates.
+Such regulation covers a wide array of matters, including without limitation waste disposal, protection of the environment, worker safety, mine development, land and water use, the protection of endangered and protected species.
 Existing and possible future environmental legislation, regulations and actions could cause the Company to incur additional expenses, capital expenditures, restrictions and delays in the activities of the Company, the extent of which cannot be predicted.

 Although precautions to minimise risk will be taken, operations are subject to hazards which may result in environmental pollution and consequent liability which could have a material adverse impact on the business, operations and financial performance of the Company.
-Damages occurring as a result of such risks may give rise to claims against the Company which may not be covered, in whole or part, by any insurance taken out.
-In addition, the occurrence of any of these incidents could result in the Company's current or future operational target dates being delayed or interrupted and result in increased capital expenditure.
+Damages occurring as a result of such risks may give rise to claims against the Company which may not be covered, in whole or part, by any insurance carried.
+In addition, the occurrence of any of these incidents could result in the Company's current or future operational target dates being delayed or interrupted and increased capital expenditure.